ST. LOUIS - Nurses at Mercy Hospital St. Louis are selected from nominations received by patients or co-workers to be honored with the DAISY Award.

 Each quarter, the Mercy St. Louis Nursing Clinical Council reviews nominations, and based on key criteria (which align with Mercy values), determine DAISY award recipients.
 Winners each receive a special certificate, lapel pin and hand-carved sculpture.
 A celebratory banner also will hang in the nurse’s unit for a month.

-Mary McCoy, nurse manager of Mercy's Trauma/Neuro Intensive Care Unit, is the most recent DAISY Award winner.
+Mary McCoy, nurse manager of Mercy's Trauma/Neuro Intensive Care Unit, is the October 2019 DAISY Award winner.
 She was nominated by a co-worker for being an extraorinarily caring, thoughtful and compassionate manager.